Addiction Studies (ADST)

 ADST 464.
 RELAPSE PREVENTION.
 2 Credits.

 Prevention Relapse is not a single event, but is a process that takes place over time.
-This class will investigate that process by examining the principles and procedures of relapse prevention therapy.
-It will also focus on the developmental model of recovery to explore major causes of relapse in each stage of recovery.
-Another major focus of this class will be to address client relationship with family, employment, education, spirituality, health concerns, and legal needs.
+This course investigates that process by examining the principles and procedures of relapse prevention therapy.
+It also focuses on the developmental model of recovery to explore major causes of relapse in each stage of recovery.
+Another major focus is to address client relationship with family, employment, education, spirituality, health concerns, and legal needs.

 ADST 480.
 WHERE SUICIDE AND MENTAL HEALTH MEET.
 4 Credits.

-Students explore the connection between mental health diagnosis and suicide risk.
-They analyze case exercises that include therapeutic interventions, initial treatment planning, coordination of services and referral.
+Explores the connection between mental health diagnosis and suicide risk.
+Analyzes case exercises that include therapeutic interventions, initial treatment planning, coordination of services and referral.

 ADST 482.
 SUICIDE ASSESSMENT, TREATMENT AND MANAGEMENT.
 4 Credits.

-Students will evaluate the theoretical foundation in the clinical treatment and management of suicidal risk over time through case management of suicidal persons.
-Students will compare and assess “evidenced-based” and “best practices” approaches for the treatment and case management of the suicidal person within their scope of practice.
-Through role play exercises that include therapeutic interventions, initial treatment planning, coordination of services and referral, students will demonstrate these intervention skills, including aftercare intervention (postvention) with families, to evaluate effectiveness.
+Students evaluate the theoretical foundation in clinical treatment and management of suicidal risk through case management of suicidal persons.
+Students compare and assess “evidenced-based” and “best practices” approaches for the treatment and case management of the suicidal person within their scope of practice.
+Through role play exercises that include therapeutic interventions, initial treatment planning, coordination of services and referral, students demonstrate intervention skills.

 ADST 484.
 SUICIDE PREVENTION: POLICY AND PROGRAMS.
 3 Credits.

-Students examine the history of suicidal beliefs in western culture and explore present-day suicidal issues as a public health problem.
+Examines the history of suicidal beliefs in Western culture and explores present-day suicidal issues as a public health problem.
 The goals, objectives, & strategies of the Surgeon General's National Strategy for Suicide Prevention and the public health model are discussed providing students with tools to examine current programs and cultural & social factors of suicide prevention.
 Students identify how understanding these policies and programs can promote community resiliency.

 ADST 485.
 ADDICTION STUDIES PRACTICUM II.
 2 Credits.